 A Retired Member is a member of seven years' standing or more who has been a full or active member and due to age or illness has retired from active participation in cinematography and is no longer employed in any capacity.
 Approved Retired Members are not liable for membership fees.

-The annual membership fees & joining fees for 2013-2014 are listed below and are inclusive of GST:
+The annual membership fees & joining fees for 2016-2017 are listed below.
+They are in Australian Dollars and are inclusive of GST.

-- No joining fee for Accredited members as Accreditation can only be gained by applying for accreditation as outlined in the Accreditation section above.
+Note: No joining fee for Accredited members as Accreditation can only be gained by full members of three years standing applying for accreditation as outlined in the Accreditation section above.
+Application for Accreditation is $250 inc GST.